 Where to Stay in Rio

-To the west of Copacabana, the second most popular area to stay in when in Rio is Ipanema.
+To the west of Copacabana, the second most popular area to stay in when on holiday in Rio is Ipanema.
 Everything is a bit more upscale and exclusive and Ipanema beach rarely gets as busy as Copacabana.
 Hotels tend to be more expensive and you really won’t find much, if any, budget accommodation, but many people enjoy the slightly more relaxed and exclusive atmosphere that Ipanema offers.

 If you want to get a feel for a different side of Rio and being near the beach isn’t a top priority, you might appreciate an alternative to both Ipanema and Copacabana.
 Up in the hills overlooking Rio is the district of Santa Teresa, home to winding streets, artists, art galleries, studios and various bars and restaurants.
 This area was originally home to some of Rio’s wealthiest families, and you’ll understand why when you see the fantastic views of Rio from here.